Jump to section:

 An intelligent security system using model-based logic:

-- Detects movement AND checks against known household members
+- Detects movement AND checks against known household members.

-- Remembers typical activity patterns for each resident
+- Remembers typical activity patterns for each resident.

-- Knows expected arrival times based on historical data
+- Knows expected arrival times based on historical data.

-- Cross-references current observations with stored behavior models
+- Cross-references current observations with stored behavior models.

 This contextual decision-making mirrors how Ruh.AI's SDR Sarah analyzes prospect engagement patterns, using historical interaction data to determine optimal outreach timing and messaging strategies rather than simply reacting to individual email opens.
+SDR Sarah maintains a sophisticated internal model of each prospect's journey, remembering every touchpoint to deliver personalized, context-aware engagement.

 How Do Model-Based Reflex Agents Work?

-According to the foundational work by Stuart Russell and Peter Norvig in Artificial Intelligence: A Modern Approach, model-based reflex agents operate through a continuous perception-action cycle consisting of four primary stages:
+According to the foundational work by Stuart Russell and Peter Norvig in Artificial Intelligence: A Modern Approach, model-based reflex agents operate through a continuous perception-action cycle consisting of four primary stages.

 Step 1: Sensing (Environmental Perception)